Ruhanmuzaffar/MtBlue_SS_paper1/paper1.md

 # Caching

 ## What is cache?
 Generally, cache in computer science is a small,fast storage device (or it could be a software component as well) that acts as a staging area for the data objects stored in larger, slower devives.
 Caching increases the read speed drastically.
-The using of cache is known as *cachit*.
+The using of cache is known as *caching*.

 Cache is basically *SRAM* (Static Random Access Memory), which is a volatile memory.
 It means that the data is there as long as the device has power, or is turned on.